Coollaitar/Blockchain/README.md

 | - ERC20 Tokens(Smart Contracts) : People can create their own currencies on Ethereum |
 | ERC721 and ERC1155 Tokens : Just NFT's and provides requirements to meet when creating NFT's |
 | - Which statement best describes Proof of Work? : Miners compete to solve computational puzzles.
 The winner of this competition gets to add a block to the blockchain |
-| -evel 4 : Crypto Wallets :
+| - Level 4 : Crypto Wallets :